kaviarjs/x-bundle/DOCUMENTATION.md

-The X-way is a set of tools that beautifully bridges the gap between your API Layer (GraphQL), your database (MongoDB), and your service layer.
+The X-Framework is a set of tools that beautifully bridges the gap between your API Layer (GraphQL), your database (MongoDB), and your service layer.
 It is thought with fast-prototyping in mind but code scalability as well.

 It has the following tools: